-Headache behind the eyes: Causes and treatment
+Headache behind your eyes: Causes and treatment

 Schedule an examFind Eye Doctor

-“Almost all structures in the head that are sensitive to pain refer the pain to the eye area,” says Dr. Mark W. Green, MD, professor of neurology at the Icahn School of Medicine at Mount Sinai Hospital in New York.
+“Almost all structures in the head that are sensitive to pain refer the pain to the eye area,” says Mark W. Green, MD, professor of neurology at the Icahn School of Medicine at Mount Sinai Hospital in New York.
 “Just because the pain is in the eye it doesn’t mean the problem is in the eye.
 In fact, it rarely is.”

-Common causes of headache behind eyes
+Causes of headache behind the eyes

-Other classic symptoms of migraines include nausea, vomiting and sensitivity to light, smells and sounds.
+Migraine headaches can last up to 72 hours and sometimes spread to the back of the head.
+Other classic symptoms of migraine headaches include nausea and sensitivity to light, smells and sounds.

-“Migraine came from the term ‘megrim’, which means sick headache.
+“Migraine came from the term megrim, which means 'sick headache'.
 People with migraines get sick,” Green says.
 “We talk about the spectrum of migraine, which are multiple headache types.
 They feel different, but are still part of the spectrum of migraine.”

 There also appears to be a strong genetic link for migraines, with 70% of sufferers reporting at least one close relative who also has a history of migraines.

 A cluster headache is a condition characterized by frequent attacks of short and extremely painful headaches.
 These cluster periods can last weeks or months, and are then followed by a remission period wherein no headaches occur for months or years.

 A cluster headache usually comes on quickly, sometimes with aura, and can last up to three hours.
 Symptoms include: